TilliFe/Infermo/README.md

 # Infermo🔥

-### AutoDiff with Tensors in pure Mojo!
+### Tensors and dynamic Neural Networks in Mojo

-- Independence from external libraries.
+Infermo is a Mojo library that provides two high-level features:
-- Dynamic, object-oriented Model definition
+- Tensor computation
-- Automatic gradient computation.
+- Deep neural networks built on a tape-based autograd system

-**Heads up**: Mojo currently operates on CPU only.
+Mojo currently operates on CPU only.
 GPU support will come soon!
+Infermo is currently still a Proof-of-Concept, if you encounter any bugs, feel free to create an issue or a PR.
+Thank you for your contribution. :)

 ## Available Operators
 The operators listed below are methods of the `Module` class, which orchestrates both forward and backward computations.
 Each operator accepts one or two `Tensor` objects as input.